Energy-Efficient Designs for SIM-Based Broadcast MIMO Systems: System Model and Problem Formulation

-Although DPC is a capacity achieving scheme, it has high complexity due to its nonlinear processing nature.
-On the other hand, linear precoding is much simpler to implement in practice.
-For linear precoding, the transmitted signal is expressed as
+Although DPC is a capacity achieving scheme, it has high complexity due to its nonlinear coding nature.
+On the other hand, LP is much simpler to implement in practice.
+For LP, the transmitted signal is expressed as

 where $\mathbf{s}_{k}$ is the signal intended for user $k$ and $\mathbf{P}_{k}\in\mathbb{C}^{N_{t}\times N_{r}}$ is the corresponding linear precoder.
 Thus, the received signal at user $k$ is given by